Creating and running circuits

 0 1 2

-You will use IBM’s publicly-available quantum computers to run this circuit.
-To do so, you will need a personal token for IBM’s quantum computing API.
+You can either use IBM's publicly-available quantum computers to run this circuit, you can use a private provider.
+To do so, you will need a personal token for IBM's quantum computing API.
 Visit IBM Quantum to obtain your token or sign up for an account.

 # These are the properties for the publicly available provider for IBM backends.